 In the email, Air Canada also clarified that while the rewards program account number may have been stolen by hackers, the password to access the service was not stored on the mobile application and was therefore not at risk.

 “Your privacy and the protection of your data are extremely important to Air Canada,” the airline said.
 “Our security is multi-layered, and we work with leading industry experts to continuously improve our practices as technology and security procedures evolve.”

 Airlines throughout the world are developing increasingly sophisticated and comprehensive apps to make the passenger-travel experience easier.
 These apps can help track flight information, purchase upgrades and access digital-boarding passes.
 However, the hits just keep on coming in that each new app brings on new cyber risks with which most companies are unprepared to deal.

 In recent years, airlines have been rushing to digitalize.
 All major airlines now have increasingly sophisticated apps and rely on technology more and more.
 This is great for user-friendliness and overall passenger experience but can put personal data at risk.
 Cyberattacks are costly to the airlines.
 A simple glitch can ground an aircraft or even stop all operations in an affected airport.
 Furthermore, customers want to trust the airline to whom they give their personal information.
 A data breach can heavily damage an airline’s reputation.
 In fact, according to a SITA survey, only 35% of airlines and 30% of airports see themselves as properly protected from these cyber risks.
-Suffice it to say there’s still some work to be done when it comes to cybersecurity and securing passengers’ data in the aviation industry.
+If the aviation industry is to catch up with its peers, cybersecurity performance management (CPM) will be the key to their security improvements.
+CPM provides valuable insight that allows you to chart the path from “where we are” to “where we need to be.”
+As things stand, there’s still a lot work to be done when it comes to cybersecurity and securing passengers’ data in the aviation industry.